 One of my favorite parts of traveling and living abroad is learning about new holiday traditions.
 Whether it is new traditions for familiar holidays or entirely new holidays!
 Easter traditions in Slovenia are vibrant and some have become iconic to the country.
-I know Easter has now passed but I thought it would be interesting to share about Slovenian Easter traditions.

 In more traditional parts of Slovenia, Good Friday is a day of strict fasting.
 It is also sometimes referred to as Big Friday (Veliki petek) and many people refrain from eating meat and church bells are silent.

 My Saturday began with my mother-in-law, Nada, teaching me how to make potica.
 Potica is probably one of the most famous Slovenian desserts.
 It is a rolled dough with filling, most commonly walnut, but there are around 50 recognized variations around Slovenia.
 She made the entire process super easy to learn, having much of the ingredients measured out and ready to go.

 First, you make the dough, because it needs around 2 hours to rise.

 Next, you mix the ingredients for the filing, in our case, we used walnuts, egg whites, rum, cocoa powder, sugar, and butter.